 This animatronic boat ride through Asia, South America, and Africa is as much about the skipper’s comedic narration as it is about the wild and wonderful scenery.
-Each tour is led by a different guide, but no matter who’s at the wheel, expect the best kind of groan-worthy jokes, bad puns, and a generous helping of self-deprecation.
+Each tour is led by a different guide, aka a skipper, but no matter who’s at the wheel, expect the best kind of groan-worthy jokes, bad puns, and a generous helping of self-deprecation.
 Come for the backside of water, stay for the confused looks worn by first-time riders.

 There’s only one roller coaster in Animal Kingdom, but oh boy it’s a good’un.
 Expedition Everest takes you on an ill-fated expedition to the world’s tallest peak, loosely following the myth of the terrifying yeti.
-Be prepared for things go very, very wrong when you hit a broken piece of track, and no matter what, watch out for the abominable snowman!
+Be prepared for things to go very, very wrong when you hit a broken piece of track, and no matter what, watch out for the abominable snowman!

 Toy Story Mania